 (Available with APT/DPT Integration only.)
-Allows up to 16 different paging groups.
+Allows up to 8 (with the KX-TVS50) or 16 (with the KX-TVS80) different paging groups.
 An outside party can reach a subscriber who is away from her telephone using either internal or external page groups.
 For a Caller ID caller, if her name has been recorded for the Caller Name Announcement feature, the name will be announced at the end of the page.